22Ujjwal/DaddyStood/README.md

-# DaddyStood - AI Trading App
+# DaddyStood - AI Trading App [revamping to Investinhood]

 ## Update: Will be ready to deploy very soon, some major files are not pushed to open-source for reason.